lukeender/M-2/README.md

 # M-2

-This is a program I wrote to demonstrate a simple scientific programming task and later extended to show performance gains that can come from using pybind11 to allowing easy interfacing between C++ modlues and Python.
+This is a program I wrote to demonstrate a simple scientific programming task and later extended to show performance gains that can come from using pybind11 to allow easy interfacing between C++ classes and Python.
 For more information about the task itself, please open the M2.ipynb and read the first few markdown cells.

 ## Dependencies:
 * Numpy